The Aspire K1 Stealth kit is from a brand that have been around for a long time now, and it’s pretty rare that they come out with a dud.

 Both the coils have small wicking holes (where the e-liquid soaks through to the cotton), so this is definitely aimed at vapers using 50PG/50VG e-liquid.

-I tested it out with some other e-liquids (in the interests of science, you understand) and I feel you can get away with 60VG/40PG but nothing much higher than that.
+I tested it out with some other vape juice (in the interests of science, you understand) and I feel you can get away with 60VG/40PG but nothing much higher than that.

 The 60VG/40PG Time Bomb by Bukshot Vapours definitely gave a good taste, and slightly more clouds than the 50/50.
 But I definitely started to get the feeling that I was heading for a dry hit if I chain vaped on it.